30 Women Who Dominate Their Sport

 South Korea’s Sung Hyun Park is more than just a new face on the LPGA tour; she’s a new star.
 2017 was Park’s first year as a professional golfer in the LPGA.
 In her first year alone, she won two tournaments.

 It would be a major disservice to sum up Park’s accomplishments in that first year with just those two tournament wins, though.
 Her first win was a Major – the U.S. Women’s Open.
-The victory helped Park earn both Rookie of the Year and Player of the Year honors.
+The victory helped Park earn both Rookie of the Year and Player of the Year honors, making her the first competitor to do so since Nancy Lopez did in 1978.

 28. Brianna Decker, Hockey